bijiayuan97/Minimum-Spanning-Tree/README.md

 ## System requirement

 To run this program, you need a `Linux` system environment.
-For `Windows` users, you can use a `Linux` subsystem in `Windows` or install a virtual machine for `Linux system.
+For `Windows` users, you can use a `Linux` subsystem in `Windows` or install a virtual machine for `Linux system`.
 For `Mac` users, you can try to run this program in a virtual environment.

 This program uses `Python` for implementation.
 When the program was finished, the latest version of `Python` is `3.8`.
 The packages used for this program includes `Numpy`, `os`, `sys`, `time`, `sets`, `collections`.
 Please make sure that these packages are installed in your Python.